Team Performance: What Actually Moves the Needle and How to Make It Happen Consistently

 Friction is anything that makes it harder for your team to do their work — unnecessary meetings, unclear processes, tools that don’t work, dependencies that require waiting on other teams, approval chains that slow decisions to a crawl.
 Friction is insidious because it’s invisible to managers who don’t do the work themselves.
 Your team absorbs it daily and often stops mentioning it because they’ve learned it won’t change.

-Teams without psychological safety are slow and brittle.
+Teams without it are slow and brittle.
 People don’t raise problems early because they’re afraid of looking incompetent.
 They don’t challenge bad decisions because they’re afraid of conflict.
 They don’t experiment because failure feels dangerous.
-All of that translates directly into worse outcomes.
+If your meetings go quiet when you ask for input, that’s a signal.

-Managers build psychological safety through consistent behavior over time.
-Specifically:
+Managers build psychological safety through consistent behavior over time:

-• Actively solicit dissenting views, especially from quieter team members
+- Actively solicit dissenting views, especially from quieter team members — active listening is the skill that makes this work

 None of this is soft.
 It’s the structural condition that allows a team to function at a higher level than its individual parts.